 Video.
 Most Minds Online presenters created the recommended video introduction to their paper.
-Some participants reported appreciation of the videos, but also reported a preference for short introductory videos rather than longer, more comprehensive videos.
-A participant reported, "I like having the videos there.
+Some participants reported appreciating the videos, but also reported a preference for short introductory videos rather than longer, more comprehensive videos.
+A participant reported, 'I like having the videos there.
 It's nice especially when I get to see and hear the author; it humanizes the whole process.
-I find myself not watching the entire videos, though, and rely on the actual papers to get the philosophical content."
-Another participant seconded this point. "[I]f one is going to just make one video then [a] short abstract one is best.
-Most people get the argument from the paper but [the video] makes it feel more like you are engaging with a person [because] you can at least track their tone and inflection a little."
+I find myself not watching the entire video, though, and rely on the actual papers to get the philosophical content'.
+Another participant seconded this point. '[I] f one is going to just make one video then [a] short abstract one is best.
+Most people get the argument from the paper but [the video] makes it feel more like you are engaging with a person [because] you can at least track their tone and inflection a little'.

 Comments.
 Invited comments were submitted to presenters at least a week before the presentation, giving presenters ample time to formulate careful responses.
-Many presenters were impressed by the quality of invited comments.
-"I really enjoyed the opportunity to have such great invited comments," reported a presenter.
+Many presenters seemed to appreciate this.
+'I really enjoyed the opportunity to have such great invited comments', reported a presenter.